delta-exchange/just-the-docs/docs/trading-guide/fair-price.md

 To understand the computation of $$Fair Basis$$, we first need to introduce the notion of $$Impact Price$$.
 This price tries to estimate the price at which a typical long or short position (called Impact Position) in the futures contract can be entered at any given time.

-Impact Position, in terms of number is contracts to be traded, is provided in the [specifications](https://www.delta.exchange/contracts/) for each futures contract.
-It is easy to see that Impact Price is a function of: (a) Impact Position and (b) current state of the order book.
+Impact Size, in terms of number is contracts to be traded, is provided in the [specifications](https://www.delta.exchange/contracts/) for each futures contract.
+It is easy to see that Impact Price is a function of: (a) Impact Size and (b) current state of the order book.

 $$Impact\_Bid\_Price = \text{Average fill price to execute a typical short trade}$$